-Please select the procedure you received to see a summary of post-op instructions.
+Please select a procedure to know post-op instructions.

-- Pressure should be placed on the gauze pad placed over the extraction site for one hour.
-If the bleeding continues new gauze should be placed and pressure applied for another hour, keep changing gauze every hour until bleeding stops, if bleeding does not stop in 4-5 hours please contact your doctor.
+- Apply pressure on the gauze pad placed over the extraction site for one hour.
+If the bleeding continues, new gauze should be placed and apply pressure for another hour.
+Keep changing gauze every hour until the bleeding stops.
+If bleeding does not stop in 4-5 hours, please contact your doctor.

-- If you are supervising children who have had an extraction done, make sure they don’t bite on their numb lips or tongue (it can cause serious injury to their soft tissue).
+- If you are supervising a child who had an extraction done, make sure they don’t bite on their numb lips or tongue (it can cause serious injury to their soft tissue).

-- Avoid spitting or gargling for 1 day, it is okay to brush next day everywhere else and avoid any mouth wash with alcohol for 7 days to allow healing.
+- Avoid spitting or gargling for at least one day.
+It is okay to brush the next day everywhere else.
+Also, avoid using any mouthwash with alcohol for at least days to allow healing.

-- Avoid eating and drinking until bleeding stops and numbing wear off, eat on the opposite side of the surgery for 2 weeks to avoid food impaction and allow proper healing.
+- Avoid eating and drinking until bleeding stops and numbing wears off.
+Eat on the opposite side of the surgery for two weeks to avoid food impaction and allow proper healing.

-- Avoid drinking through strew for 7 days, avoid any carbonated drinks, alcohol or smoking for 7 days.
+- Avoid drinking through straw for seven days.
+Avoid any carbonated drinks, alcohol, or smoking for at least seven days.

-- It is okay to drink coffee, tea or milkshake as long as it is not too hot or too cold.
+- It is okay to drink coffee, tea, or milkshake as long as it is not too hot or cold.

-- You may experience some pain, bruising around your lips, and/or some swelling, ice pack application on the face for 10 minutes on and 10 minutes off and medication prescribed for you will help in minimizing your discomfort..
+- You may experience some pain, bruising around your lips, and/or some swelling.
+Ice pack application on the face for 10 minutes and medication prescribed by the doctor can help in minimizing the discomfort.

-- Eating food like rice, noodles, soup, pudding, beans anything which is soft and not too spicy is okay to eat on the other side of the month.
+- Eating food like rice, noodles, soup, pudding, beans, and anything which is soft and not too spicy is okay.
+Just make sure to eat on the other side of the month.

-- Call our office if you experience excessive bleeding, severe pain or swelling, or if you have any questions or concerns.
-In case of serious emergencies call 911..
+- Call our office if you experience excessive bleeding, severe pain, swelling, or if you have any questions or concerns.
+In case of serious emergencies, call 911.

 - Sometimes the blood clot in the socket breaks loose, exposing the bone in the socket.
 This is a painful condition called dry socket.
-If this happens, your dentist will likely place a sedative dressing over the socket for a few days to protect it as a new clot forms.
+If this happens, your dentist will likely place a sedative dressing over the socket for a few days to protect it.

-- Do not eat anything until your numbness wear off as it may create biting on your lip or tongue and create serious injury, supervise children closely to avoid any biting on lip or tongue
+- Do not eat anything until your numbness wears off as it may create biting on your lip or tongue and lead to serious injury.
+Supervise children closely to avoid any biting on the lip or tongue.

 - You may experience cold and heat sensitivity and some gum soreness; this usually subsides within a few days.

-- Call our office if you experience pain or discomfort to chew for more than a few days after the fillings or for any other questions
+- Call our office if you experience pain or discomfort in chewing for more than a few days after the fillings, or for any other questions.

 Crowns, Bridge, Inlays and Onlays